MoserMichael/pythonimportplayground/README.md

 Now all symbols defined by the module (both classes and methods) are part of the __dict__ member of the import variable!.

+### Where do we put the module source file?

+An imported module must be a directory in the ```sys.path``` list, the current directory is always part of this list.
+You can add directories to ```sys.path``` by setting PYTHONPATH environment variable, before running python executable, or by explicitly adding your directory to ```sys.path``, before calling import.

 ### import renames.

 There are other forms of import,